As summer winds down, a common question I get from my patients is, “How do I avoid gaining weight during the fall and winter?”

 Flushing Fall Roots

-Cleansing roots, such as dandelion, burdock, turmeric, ginger and berberines like Oregon grape, golden seal and barberry, are harvested in both the spring and fall, suggesting that a great time to detox, reset digestion and lose weight can be the fall – if we eat the right seasonal foods!
+The cleansing roots of spring, such as dandelion, burdock, turmeric, ginger and berberines like Oregon grape, golden seal and barberry, are harvested in both the spring and fall, suggesting that a great time to detox, reset digestion and (if needed) lose weight can be the fall – if we eat the right seasonal foods!

 Yes, fruits alone can help you lose weight, as most fruits have weight management properties.
 (3) The problems typically come when you eat fruits alongside starchy carbs or fats.
 Eating these together can overshoot the body’s calorie requirements, resulting in stored fat and unwanted weight gain.